 Admissions Policy for Undocumented Applicants

-Eligible undocumented individuals may attend County College of Morris at a tuition rate based upon their verified residency status.
+Eligible undocumented individuals may attend County College of Morris at a tuition rate based upon their verified residency status (see checklist).
 To be eligible for in-county or out-of-county tuition rates, undocumented students must submit the following documents to the Office of Student Development and Enrollment Management:

 - Verification of having attended a New Jersey high school for at least three (3) years;